OHDSI/TheBookOfOhdsi/Characterization.md

 <p class="caption">(\#fig:atlasCharacterizationExecutions)Characterization design execution - CDM source selection.</p>
 </div>

-Once the analysis is complete, we can view reports by clicking on the “All Executions” button and from the list of executions, select “View Reports”.
-Alternatively, you can click “View latest result” to view the last execution performed.
+Once the analysis is complete, we can view reports by clicking on the "All Executions" button and from the list of executions, select "View Reports".
+Alternatively, you can click "View latest result" to view the last execution performed.

 ### Results